Towards Overcoming the Undercutting Problem: Introduction

+Towards modeling undercutting attacks more realistically and generally, we construct a new model to capture rational behaviors related to and performance of the undercutting strategy.
+Miners in our model are either honest or rational.
+A rational miner may \textbf{undercut} or \textbf{arbitrarily shift among chains} as long as the action maximizes its returns.
+Fees in our model arrive with transactions.
+By sorting transactions in the unconfirmed transaction set and packing at most a block size limit of transactions, we obtain the maximum claimable fees at a certain timestamp.
+Miners can choose to claim no more than this maximum fee.

-When undercutting, the miner's goal is to earn more than what it can potentially gain not undercutting.
-To realize this goal, the attacker needs to first (i) attract other rational miners to join its fork if necessary, and second (ii) avoid being undercut by others.
-If the undercutter leaves out too many fees, it may end up being worse off.
+Essentially, when undercutting, the rational miner's goal is to earn more than what it can potentially gain not undercutting.
+The attacker needs to first \textbf{(i)} attract other rational miners to join its fork if necessary, and second \textbf{(ii)} avoid being undercut by others.
+If it leaves out too many fees, it may end up being worse off undercutting.
 If it claims more than necessary, other rational miners may undercut its fork, annihilating its efforts.
-Then how many fees should an undercutter take to achieve the two goals simultaneously?
-And is there a way to make it not possible to achieve both goals?
+Then how many fees should an undercutter take to achieve both goals simultaneously?
+And can others make it not possible to do so?
 We seek to first locate such a feasible area for an undercutter to secure its premiums and next, uncover defenses against this attack.
+Note that undercutting is not desired because it hurts the expected profits for honest miners.
+Successful undercutting also harms users who attach high fee rates to have their transactions processed faster.